MoAD is open. There may be building works during your visit. The Cabinet Room is temporarily closed. Learn more

 Plain, functional and designed specifically for Parliament House.

-When the newly built chairs arrived, they were despatched to the dining and recreation rooms used by parliamentarians, guests and staff in the south-wing of Parliament House – collectively known as the Commonwealth Parliamentary Refreshment Rooms.
+When the newly-built chairs arrived, they were dispatched to the dining and recreation rooms used by parliamentarians, guests and staff in the south wing of Parliament House – collectively known as the Commonwealth Parliamentary Refreshment Rooms.

-Used for Royal visits, State Receptions and formal dinners
+The dining chairs were used for Royal visits, State Receptions and formal dinners.

 The chairs were immediately pressed into service for the State Luncheon on the day the building was officially opened, 9 May 1927, when the Duke and Duchess of York and guests enjoyed a three-course lunch prepared by the Parliament House chefs.